aws-samples/aws-hpc-tutorials/content/_index.md

 The website will be maintained after SC20, labs will also be available on https://www.hpcworkshops.com within a few weeks after the conference.
 No pre-work is necessary before the start of the tutorial.

 {{% notice tip %}}
-**Your feedback is important for us to improve this tutorial.
+**Your feedback is important to make this tutorial even better.
 Please rate us here: https://bit.ly/sc20cloud.**
 {{% /notice %}}